 The call center industry is large and booming—it amounted to $339.4 billion in 2020 and is expected to reach nearly half a trillion dollars by 2027.
 The good news is that job opportunities are growing with it.
 According to the Zendesk Customer Experience Trends Report, over 80 percent of companies plan to offer phone support within the next 12 months, meaning more call center roles are bound to open up.

 The first step to landing a call center role is creating a resume that helps you stand out from other candidates.
-We’re sharing some tips on how to write winning call center resumes—and providing free templates to make it easy.
+We’re sharing some tips on how to write winning call center resumes—and providing free resume samples to ease the process.

-Whether or not you use a template, you’ll want to craft a call center resume suited to your strengths and key experiences—which should be clearly visible, too.
+Whether or not you use a template, you’ll want to craft a call center resume suited to your strengths and customer service experience—which should be clearly visible, too.
 Here’s all the information to include in your resume and how to organize the document.

 1. Contact information